aldettinger/camel-quarkus-workshop/README.md

 But now the destination system company faces a budget cost and would not be able to run the HTTP server anymore.
 They want to receive the orders as files in a folder named `target/out-orders`.

-Please, amend the route accordingly, you should now see logs such as below:
+Please, amend the route in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java` accordingly, you should now see logs such as below:

 ```
 Target system received a message via the Camel Quarkus FILE extension